- LeasePlan announced their ERP failure; however, the statement was, in part, a cover-up.

 Multiple modules sit on one database and are highly interdependent.
-These systems are easy to begin developing, but as they grow, they become higher and higher maintenance.
+These systems are easy to begin developing, but they become higher and higher maintenance as they grow.
 However, microservices, which are the opposite of software monoliths, also have their disadvantages.

 We cover this important detail in How to Understand Monolithic Versus Microservice Based Development.

 A highly integrated system or “monolith” sitting on a single database type was the main selling point of ERP systems since they were first introduced.
-However, the overhead of software monoliths has become more apparent as time has passed (since the 1980s) — but it has not become more apparent since 2017, which is when LeasePlan made their S/4HANA and other SAP systems purchase.
+However, the overhead of software monoliths has become more apparent as time has passed (since the 1980s), but it has not become more apparent since 2017 when LeasePlan made its S/4HANA and other SAP systems purchase.